michaelrsweet/mmd/README.md

 # mmd

-This is a miniature markdown parsing "library" consisting of a single C source file and accompanying header file.  `mmd` mostly conforms to the CommonMark version of markdown syntax with the following exceptions:
+`mmd` is a miniature markdown parsing "library" consisting of a single C source file and accompanying header file.  `mmd` mostly conforms to the CommonMark version of markdown syntax with the following exceptions: